gabriellemhobson/SZ_2D_thermal_structure/README.md

 # SZ_2D_thermal_structure

-This code was developed by Gabrielle Hobson and Dave May and is distributed under the "LICENSE ?".
+This code was developed by Gabrielle Hobson and Dave May and is distributed under the GNU GPL v3 license.
 It is part of the Megathrust Modeling Framework ([MTMOD](https://sites.utexas.edu/mtmod/)), supported by NSF FRES grant EAR-2121568.

 ## Install and environment